larilofman/react-rpg/README.md

 ### Installation

-After cloning or downloading the project, install thedependencies with `npm install`.
+After cloning or downloading the project, install the dependencies with `npm install`.

 ### Running